Graduates of doctoral programs in Biomedical Engineering are increasingly interested in entrepreneurship as a career path.

 Applicants must be:

-- Recent PhD graduates of Duke BME, with less than 2 years of research experience at the time they enter the program, or
+- A recent PhD graduate of the Duke BME department, or from a laboratory at Duke whose PI has a primary appointment within the BME department, with less than 2 years of research experience at the time they enter the program, or

 Each application must include in a single PDF file: